Have you ever thought about the history of the LLC - how, or why, the first Delaware Limited Liability Company was established.

 The state of New Jersey had the answer - it passed a law that allowed business owners to form a new type of entity called a corporation, which would protect the owners of the business from personal liability.
 Thus, New Jersey had created the legal concept known as limited liability.

 Rather than move to New Jersey, the owners of the Dupont Company convinced Delaware lawmakers to create laws that allowed corporations to be formed in Delaware, just as they were in New Jersey.
 Delaware took the suggestion one step further, however, and made its laws less restrictive than New Jersey's.
-While Dupont was not the first LLC, there were certainly a landmark case.
-Since, the Delaware corporation laws were so business-friendly, they soon became the model for other states, which is still the case today.
+While Dupont was not the first LLC, they were certainly a landmark case in bolstering Delaware's corporate tax laws.
+Since, Delaware corporation laws were so business-friendly, they soon became the model for other states, which is still the case today.

 While Delaware corporations allowed their business owners to limit their personal liability for the company's actions and debts, they had to fulfill a long list of responsibilities in order to preserve this protection.
 Business owners had to host regular stockholders meetings, keep minutes of those meetings and manage company funds separately from personal funds, just to name a few.